 Red Hook Boaters – Red Hook

-Another all-volunteer group that offers public kayaking in an effort to promote awareness of the Brooklyn waterfront.
-The members hold beach cleanups during every paddling session, so in addition to boating it’s a great way to chip in and help keep the shore clean.
-Check the calendar for full details.
+The members of this all-volunteer group hold beach cleanups during every paddling session, so in addition to boating it’s a great way to chip in and help keep the shore clean.
+Check the calendar for full details and special events.

-Read our post for important tips about kayaking with kids in NYC.
+For more info on kayaking, read our full roundup which includes important tips for kayaking with kids in NYC.

 Rocking the Boat – the Bronx